-Storing the private keys by yourself requires greater responsibility from your side.
+Storing the private key by yourself requires greater personal responsibility from your side.
 You have to make sure to keep your keys and your wallet safe.
 Moreover, you should take some precautions to be able to restore your wallet, such as noting down the mnemonic phrase and keeping it in a secret place.

 No customer support

 In case you encounter some difficulties while using a non-custodial wallet, you won’t be able to get help from a specialist directly but will have to look for the answer on one of the crypto forums.
 Additionally, no support means no chance to recover your funds if you send them to the wrong address, for example.

 Even though non-custodial wallets, especially cold storage devices, reduce your risks of losing your crypto to hackers, they are more difficult to set up.
 Mnemonic phrase storage and management might be too overwhelming for first-time crypto users.